i7-4930K - Asus Rampage IV Extreme - 32GB RAM - GTX 770 4GB [Success!!]

 Yosemite: Open a Terminal and paste the following command:

 sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia --volume /Volumes/CloverUSB --applicationpath /Applications/Install\ OS\ X\ Mavericks.app --no interaction

 sudo /Applications/Install\ OS\ X\ Yosemite.app/Contents/Resources/createinstallmedia --volume /Volumes/CloverUSB --applicationpath /Applications/Install\ OS\ X\ Yosemite.app --nointeraction

 Hit the enter/return key.

 Enter your password and hit enter/return again.

-Terminal will take 15 minutes to 1 hour (depending on the write speed of your drive) to convert your USB drive into a bootable OS X Mavericks installer.
+Terminal will take 15 minutes to 1 hour (depending on the write speed of your drive) to convert your USB drive into a bootable OS X Mavericks or Yosemite installer.

 Eject the EFI partition.
 Eject and unplug your USB Mavericks installer.